neyralab/client-gateway/README.md

 1. file - current file that is supposed to be encrypted and uploaded
 2. oneTimeToken - token from /generate/token request
 3. dispatch - redux dispatch required for UI updates
-4. startTime - Date.now(), required to calculate how much time the file upload takes
-5. endpoint - endpoint from /generate/token request
+4. endpoint - endpoint from /generate/token request
-6. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
+5. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
-7. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
+6. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
-8. getProgressFromLSCallback - util that gets current progress percent from localStorage
-9. setProgressToLSCallback - util that sets current progress percent to localStorage
-10. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
+7. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
-11. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed
+8. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed

 ### Encrypt already uploaded file